 At St George’s, we will do all we can to help you when you are experiencing sadness through the death of a loved one.
 We can support and guide you through the process of planning an appropriate service for the person who has died.
-Please do contact The Rector, Reverend Margaret Jones, or ask your Funeral Director to make contact on your behalf.
+Please do contact The Reverend Greg Smith.
+Tel: 07902 794653, or ask your Funeral Director to make contact on your behalf.

 Some people find planning the funeral with family and friends helps in their grieving.
 Perhaps you already know something of what your loved one wanted.
 You may even have planned the service together some time ago.
 The minister leading the service at St George’s or at the crematorium can help you choose suitable readings, hymns and prayers.
 If they did not know your loved one well, they will want to talk with you to build up a picture of the person’s life, this may take only one meeting but sometimes it can be more.

 Some deaths will be especially traumatic, distressing or unexpected.
 The Church has special funerals for children, or after sudden or violent deaths, including suicide.
 Talk with your minister about what is possible.

 On the day of the funeral, a small wooden cross bearing the name of your loved one is placed on the altar in the Lady Chapel, reminding us that everyone is held in God’s love in this life and the next.